ufshaik/OVS/README.md

 4. Election Managet (aka EM)

 # Wiki
-Please read the wiki to see
+Please read the wiki to see the Working stuff and details on project.

 # Installation
 1. git clone git@github.com:masb80/softwareEngineering.git